Poco (band): Retirement

 At the end of 2013, Rusty Young announced his retirement.
 At the age of 68, he said he had spent 45 years on the road in the same band and needed a break.
 A few shows were booked into 2014, including three farewell shows in Florida.
 One of those shows was a performance in a recording studio in front of a live audience for a DVD documentary of the band's live show.
 Young said there could be some one-offs in the future after that, but the band would not be actively touring as before.
 Young was finishing his memoirs for a book to be published.
 He and Sundrud wrote and recorded music for children's story videos as the "Session Cats".
 Lawrence, Sundrud and Webb continued to write, record and play in their own projects, and to do freelance work with other artists in Nashville, where they live.
 Young continued to do guest performances with former members of Poco and other country rock artists.

-Poco was inducted into the Colorado Music Hall of Fame (CMHOF) with the CMHOF induction ceremony which took place at the Paramount Theatre (Denver, Colorado) on January 9, 2015 and included a performance by the following line-up of band members: Paul Cotton, Richie Furay, Timothy B. Schmit, and Rusty Young.
+Poco was inducted into the Colorado Music Hall of Fame (CMHOF) with the CMHOF induction ceremony which took place at the Paramount Theatre (Denver, Colorado) on January 9, 2015, and included a performance by the following line-up of band members: Paul Cotton, Richie Furay, Timothy B. Schmit, and Rusty Young.
 Also inducted into the CMHOF along with Poco were Firefall, The Nitty Gritty Dirt Band and Stephen Stills and Manassas.

 From 2015 through 2021, though not touring full-time, Poco continued to play isolated dates around the US.
 In 2016 drummer Lawrence was replaced by Rick Lonow (formerly of The Flying Burrito Brothers).
 Lex Browning, Jack Sundrud's former bandmate in Great Plains, replaced Michael Webb on guitar in the fall of 2018.

 In early 2020, Poco friend and fan Tom Hampton was brought in by Sundrud to replace Browning for tour dates, but touring was suddenly halted in March due to the COVID-19 pandemic.

-Rusty Young died April 14, 2021, at his home in Davisville, Missouri, from a heart attack.
+Rusty Young died on April 14, 2021, at his home in Davisville, Missouri, from a heart attack.
 He was 75.
 His death marked the end for Poco.

-Three and a half months after Rusty Young's April 2021 death, his former partner in the band, Paul Cotton, died at his summer home in Eugene, Oregon at age 78 on August 1, 2021.
+Three and a half months after Rusty Young's April 2021 death, his former partner in the band, Paul Cotton, died at his summer home in Eugene, Oregon, at age 78 on August 1, 2021.

-Fans and surviving band members have released the tribute album 'My Friend: A Tribute To Rusty Young' in March 2022 and there was a reunion/tribute "Poconut" concert on October 8, 2022 in Steelville, Missouri, near Young's home, where the surviving members of the band's final lineup, Jack Sundrud, Tom Hampton and Rick Lonow, were joined by original drummer George Grantham, who guested on harmony vocals.
+Fans and surviving band members have released the tribute album My Friend: A Tribute To Rusty Young, in March 2022 and there was a reunion/tribute "Poconut" concert on October 8, 2022, in Steelville, Missouri, near Young's home, where the surviving members of the band's final lineup, Jack Sundrud, Tom Hampton and Rick Lonow, were joined by original drummer George Grantham, who guested on harmony vocals, and Michael Kelsh.
+It is unclear if this performance can be considered the final performance by Poco or if that technically occurred prior to Rusty Young's death in 2021.